Ocean Acres, New Jersey

 Ocean Acres is an unincorporated community and census-designated place (CDP) split between Barnegat Township and Stafford Township, in Ocean County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the CDP's population was 16,142, of which 925 were in Barnegat Township and 15,217 were in Stafford Township.
+As of the 2020 census, Ocean Acres had a population of 18,185.
 Ocean Acres is located in the northwestern end of Stafford Township and part of Barnegat Township, and is the newest and biggest part of both communities, with approximately 5,500 lots in an area of 6 sqmi.